 Crescent Cities Center is the sole facility located in Riverdale, Maryland.
 Our rating scheme was not very kind to this nursing home, as it received an overall score of F. This place does not seem to have much going for it.
 We would not blame you if you're ready to stop reading and find another facility.
-However, if you want to learn more about this nursing home's category grades, short-term care grades are discussed in the next section.
+However, if you want to learn more about this nursing home's category grades, inspection grades are discussed in the next section.

 Crescent Cities Center